An Additive-Noise Approximation to Keller-Segel-Dean-Kawasaki Dynamics: Local Well-Posedness of Paracontrolled Solutions: Existence of Paracontrolled Solutions

-In this section we employ the enhancement constructed in Section~\ref{sec:enhancements} and show existence and uniqueness of solutions to equation~\eqref{eq:smooth_mild_sol} along with existence and uniqueness of a limit point, as $\delta \to 0$, of these solutions in a space of negative regularity that we dub the paracontrolled solution to~\eqref{eq:gen_rKS_intro}.
 Throughout we fix exponents satisfying the assumptions below.
-To explain their usage: $p$ and $\beta_0$ will be the integrabillity and regularity exponents of the admissible initial condition in the Besov scale $\mcB^{\beta_0}_{p,q}$, where $q$ is the microscopic parameter; $\alpha$ will be the regularity of the space-time white noise, so that almost surely $\ti \in C_{T}\mcC^{\alpha+1}$; $\beta$ measures the regularity of the second Da~Prato--Debussche remainder, $w$, in the H\"{o}lder scale and $\eta$ the allowed blow-up of $w$ at $t=0$; $\beta^{\#}$ measures the regularity of the paracontrolled remainder in the same scale and finally $\kappa$ will be used to denote time regularity.
+To explain their usage: $p$ and $\beta_0$ will be the integrability and regularity exponents of the admissible initial condition in the Besov scale $\mcB^{\beta_0}_{p,q}(\mbT^{2})$, where $q$ is the microscopic parameter; $\alpha$ will be the regularity of the space-time white noise, so that almost surely $\ti\in C_{T}\mcC^{\alpha+1}(\mbT^{2})$; $\beta$ measures the regularity of the second Da~Prato--Debussche remainder, $w$, in the H\"{o}lder scale and $\eta$ the allowed blow-up of $w$ at $t=0$; $\beta'$ measures the regularity of the Gubinelli derivative $w'$; $\beta^{\#}$ measures the maximal spatial regularity of the paracontrolled remainder and finally $\kappa$ will be used to denote time regularity.